duktig-solutions/Duktig-microservice-php/docs/_original/getting-started.md

 - Create a Controller
 - Test to access and that's all!

-- General steps to create a new CLI process in Duktig.Microservice listed bellow:
+- General steps to create a new CLI process in Duktig PHP Framework listed bellow:

 - Create/Configure a new Route
     - Create a new item in: `app/config/cli-routes.php`